 - Most situations where lower court orders are reversed on appeal involve situations where the lower court failed to discuss the Cassano factors.
 These have resulted in reversals where lower courts either refused to go over the cap or went over the cap without explanation.

-- Some cases were reversed whether the trial court cited some of the ten factors but failed to explain why and how these factors applied to the case.
-Here the appellate court usually sends the case back to the trial court for a do over.
+- Some cases were reversed where the trial court cited some of the factors but failed to explain why and how these factors applied to the case.
+The appellate court usually sends the case back to the trial court for a do over.

 - The appellate courts are more likely to reverse the trial court when the combined AGI is substantially higher than the amount of the cap.